Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 After a successful tour of duty, both HMS Fencer and HMS Atheling were both returned to the US Navy in December 1946 and they were laid up in the Reserve Fleet at Jacksonville in Florida.
 There they languished for years together with countless other Victory/C3 & C4 and other redundant war weary ships all rusting away all awaiting a buyer.

 In due course many of these sturdy ships were purchased by European Countries and were converted into migrant ships, taking their human cargoes to the US, Canada, South Africa & America, as well as Australia and New Zealand.
-Many of these ships were austere in the extreme, whilst others became handsome liners with excellent facilities such as the Roma and Sydney which offered the ultimate in comfort!.
+Many of these ships were austere in the extreme, whilst others became handsome liners with excellent facilities such as the Roma and Sydney which offered the ultimate in comfort!

 Both Atheling and Fencer were purchased by Lauro Lines to be rebuilt as modern passenger liners.
 Unlike other C3 ships, both Sydney (Fencer) and Roma (Atheling) were rebuilt as classy looking two class liners.